 This is the last civilized outpost on the peninsula.
 Heading south, you fall off the grid.
-That means no public electricity or telephones.
-So make your phone calls, send your email, get cash, and stock up on supplies here.
+Cell service is spotty, so make your phone calls, send your email, get cash, and stock up on supplies here.
 Be prepared for the humidity and mosquitoes—Puerto Jiménez has plenty of both.

 If you need a refreshing dip, head southeast of the airport to Playa Platanares, where there is a long stretch of beach with swimmable, warm water.
 At low tide, you can also walk out onto a narrow, pebbly beach beside the town dock.

-The main reason to come to Puerto Jiménez is to spend a night before or after visiting Corcovado National Park, since the town has the best access to the park's two main trailheads and an airstrip with flights from San José.
-It's also the base for the colectivo (public transport via pickup truck) to Carate.
+The main reason to come to Puerto Jiménez is to spend a night before or after visiting Corcovado National Park, because the town has the best access to the park's two main trailheads and an airstrip with flights from San José.
+It's also the base for the colectivo to Carate.